Kingpin (Matt Murdock): Recruiting Spider-Woman

 Sometime later, Le Chat Noir's daughter and "Black Cats" lead singer Felicia Hardy steals Fisk's first dollar from Matt again, luring him into a public confrontation at Madison Square Garden to avenge her father's death, having her men confront Matt's men while she personally fights Matt, almost killing him before an intervening Spider-Woman punches her in the face, saving Matt's life.
-Impressed, Matt formally introduces himself as the Kingpin and offers Spider-Woman a place in his organisation.
+Impressed, Matt formally introduces himself as the Kingpin and offers Spider-Woman a place in his organization.
 Rebuking his offer, Spider-Woman flees the scene ahead of the arriving police, as Matt promises to see her again.

-Confronting the recently arrested Captain Stacy with his knowledge of his daughter being Spider-Woman, Matt asks for his blessing to take her in as his new pupil, in exchange both for offering him his law firm's assistance in his defence, and having his NYPD successor Captain Frank Castle assassinated, a rogue police officer on the verge of killing Spider-Woman.
-After Stacy refuses Matt's deal, Matt flippantly calls off his assassins, who were already attacking Castle, before contacting Spider-Woman directly and offering to work to free her father in exchange for her agreeing to work from him whenever he needs her to, with Spider-Woman taking the deal, offering Matt her services.
+Confronting the recently arrested Captain Stacy with his knowledge of his daughter being Spider-Woman, Matt asks for his blessing to take her in as his new pupil, in exchange both for offering him his law firm's assistance in his defense, and having his NYPD successor Captain Frank Castle assassinated, a rogue police officer on the verge of killing Spider-Woman.
+After Stacy refuses Matt's deal, Matt flippantly calls off his assassins, who were already attacking Castle, before contacting Spider-Woman directly and offering to work to free her father in exchange for her agreeing to work for him whenever he needs her to, with Spider-Woman taking the deal, offering Matt her services.
 After Stacy had been arrested for false charges, Murdock approached Gwen and offered her a deal: He would work to free George if she promised that she would work for him.
 Gwen took the deal, and Murdock offered his service, along with Spider-Woman offering hers to him.

 After Spider-Woman subsequently retires from crime-fighting and returned to her civilian identity of Gwen Stacy, purportedly to avoid having to following Matt's commands, but in actuality due to having lost her powers (simulating them with "power-ups" and her web-shooters) and not wanting Matt to know about it, Matt breaks into a secret S.H.I.E.L.D. prison to visit his girlfriend Cindy Moon, the billionaire CEO of S.I.L.K.
 After prompting Gwen to be led into an ambush, injuring her and destroying her power-ups and web-shooters, Matt reveals his presence and his knowledge of her lost powers, having been informed by Cindy, who had designed the spider which had given her superpowers.
 Offering her a surplus of "radioactive spider isotopes" in exchange for her servitude, which would allow Gwen to become Spider-Woman again, Matt convinces her to join him.